Confidential Biometric Screenings

 An annual assessment of an individual's health can provide valuable insight on your current health and identify potential health concerns.
-According to the CDC, six in ten adults have a chronic disease, and 90 percent of the $4.1 trillion annual health care costs are attributed to chronic preventable conditions.
+According to the CDC, six in ten adults have a chronic disease, and 90 percent of the $4.1 trillion annual health care costs are attributed to chronic disease and mental health conditions.
 Biometric Screenings help identify risk for chronic preventable diseases such as diabetes, heart disease, and hypertension.
 Individuals can then work with their doctor, or a Nurse Health Coach, to identify strategies for improved health and well-being, making health assessments a proven way to save on future health care expenses.

 Who receives my results?
 Is this service confidential?

 Only MercyOne Wellness Services receives your individual results.
 All information obtained through your participation is treated as privileged and confidential and will not be released or revealed to any individual or organization outside of MercyOne without your expressed and written consent.
 MercyOne will mail your results to your home address.
 You should receive your results approximately 10 days following the screening.
 UNI and Wellmark Blue Cross and Blue Shield do not receive your individual results.
 Aggregate data is provided to UNI to assist in planning future wellness programs and services.

 What is a Biometric Screening and what is included?

 A Biometric Screening is a quick health assessment that determines your overall health and assesses your risk for health concerns.
 The Biometric Screenings offered through UNI Employee Well-being are performed by wellness professionals through MercyOne Wellness Services.
 Individual screenings take approximately 10-15 minutes to complete.